Academic Administration Positions

 Founding DIRECTOR, Calhoun Honors Discovery Program (March 2018-August 2021)

-The Discovery program aims to prepare lifelong learners who can move easily across knowledge domains and connect their specialized knowledge to complex collaborative contexts.
-Students combine disciplinary coursework with interconnected learning of concepts from multiple collaborating disciplines, and apply these integrated concepts to transdisciplinary, hands-on learning experiences engaging partners in industry and other professional sectors.
-The program is offered by the VT Honors College and has a modular and adaptive curriculum that is supported by an innovative distributed learning and collaboration platform.
-The integration theme of the curriculum is “collaborative sociotechnical innovation for sustainable development.”
-Eleven degree programs with complimentary approaches to the theme are participating in the program: Business Information Technology, Business Management, Communication, Computational Modeling and Data Analytics, Creative Technologies, Electrical and Computer Engineering, Graphic Design, Industrial Design, Industrial and Systems Engineering, Policy & Planning, Professional and Technical Communication.
-The program provides full scholarships and attracts a diverse student body.
-60% of the CDP students identify as female and 30% of the students come from underserved or underrepresented populations.
-The yield of CDP student admission offers is 90%.
-The program is supported by a $20,000,000 gift from David Calhoun, CEO of Boeing, as well as significant gifts from industry.
-Founding industry partners include CAT, GE, AFP, Boeing as well as non-profit organizations.
-Over 35 faculty from the participating disciplines and professors of practice from industry and community are involved in the design, instruction, and management of the program.
-The program advances a co-creation paradigm where students, faculty and external participants work together to continuously update the program structure and its collaborative projects (https://honorscollege.vt.edu/cdp.html).
+The CHDP was a pilot program of the Virginia Tech (VT) Honors College and established through a $20,000,000 gift by David Calhoun (former CEO of Boeing and VT alumnus).
+Students in the CHDP combined disciplinary coursework with transdisciplinary, hands-on learning experiences driven by industry and community partners.
+The program had a modular and adaptive curriculum supported by an innovative distributed learning and collaboration platform.
+The integration theme of the curriculum was “collaborative sociotechnical innovation for sustainable development.”
+Eleven degree programs with complimentary approaches to the theme participated in the program: Business Information Technology, Business Management, Communication, Computational Modeling and Data Analytics, Creative Technologies, Electrical and Computer Engineering, Graphic Design, Industrial Design, Industrial and Systems Engineering, Policy & Planning, Professional and Technical Communication.
+The program provided full scholarships and attracted a diverse student body.
+Founding industry partners included CAT, GE, AFP, Boeing as well as non-profit organizations.
+Over 25 faculty from the participating disciplines and 20 professors of practice from industry and community were involved in the design, instruction, and management of the program (https://honorscollege.vt.edu/cdp.html).

-Director, Calhoun Center for Higher Education Innovation (March 2018, current)
+Director, Calhoun Center for Higher Education Innovation (March 2018-August 2021)

-The Calhoun Center for Higher Education Innovation facilitates an international conversation on “adaptive, life-long learning for an inclusive knowledge economy” and the diverse partnerships and platforms facilitating this type of learning.
-70 participants from 32 organizations spanning academia, community, industry, and K-12 have developed a recently published report and research agenda on these issues (https://honorscollege.vt.edu/cdp/Report.html ).
-The Center and its partners have launched nine global working groups that are moving the recommendations of the report into actionable items (https://honorscollege.vt.edu/cdp/center.html).
+The Calhoun Center for Higher Education Innovation facilitated an international conversation on “adaptive, life-long learning for an inclusive knowledge economy” and the diverse partnerships and platforms facilitating this type of learning.
+70 participants from 32 organizations spanning academia, community, industry, and K-12 developed a report on these issues (https://doi.org/10.21061/adaptive-learning-report).

 Executive Vice President and Provost, Virginia Tech, (August 2015-October 2017)